Would You Be Pioneer Ready?

 Many of our ancestors had to be ready for what may be on the horizon.
-Their “make due or do without” philosophy transferred into their food sources as well.
+Their “make due or do without” philosophy transferred into their food sources, as well.
 In all honesty, I am surprised that rations of salt or vinegar were not listed as these were pioneer staples that also have multiple uses.
-That said, with the exception of bacon (I am going to assume was to be used more likely for lard), this list resembles many of our prep inventories.
+That said, with the exception of bacon (I am going to assume was to be used more likely for lard and survival fat sources), this list resembles many of our prep inventories.

-To conclude, our preps are our life line.
-The items we choose should be able to carry us, not only through difficult times, but perhaps through impossible times as well.
+To conclude, our preps are our lifeline.
+The items we choose should be able to carry us, not only through difficult times, but perhaps through impossible times.
 Having a food supply that not only utilizes the basic kitchen/pantry essentials, but also one that encompasses proper dietary needs will help you thrive in a short or long-term disaster.

-Keeping the true pioneer spirit in mind, I encourage you to do an inventory of your emergency food pantries to evaluate and see if you would be ready to brave the wilds like our pioneer ancestors once did.
+Keeping the true pioneer spirit in mind, I encourage you to do an inventory of your emergency food pantries to evaluate your food stores and see if you would be ready to brave the wild like our pioneer ancestors once did.

 Tess Pennington is the author of The Prepper’s Blueprint, a comprehensive guide that uses real-life scenarios to help you prepare for any disaster.
 Because a crisis rarely stops with a triggering event the aftermath can spiral, having the capacity to cripple our normal ways of life.
 The well-rounded, multi-layered approach outlined in the Blueprint helps you make sense of a wide array of preparedness concepts through easily digestible action items and supply lists.